pypy/pypy/pypy/doc/objspace.rst

   when an operation is performed on them), security-checking objects, distributed objects living on several machines, etc.

-The present document gives a description of the above object spaces.
-The sources of PyPy contain the various object spaces in the directory :source:`pypy/objspace/`.
+The various object spaces documented here can be found in :source:`pypy/objspace`.

-..
-TODO: what to do with these paragraphs?

-All object-space operations take and return :ref:`application-level <application-level>` objects.
-There are only a few, very simple, object-space operations which allow the bytecode interpreter to gain some knowledge about the value of an application-level object.
+Note that most object-space operations take and return :ref:`application-level <application-level>` objects, which are treated as opaque "black boxes" by the interpreter.
+Only a very few operations allow the bytecode interpreter to gain some knowledge about the value of an application-level object.

-The most important one is :py:func:`is_true`, which returns a boolean interpreter-level value.
-This is necessary to implement, for example, if-statements (or rather, to be pedantic, to implement the conditional-branching bytecodes into which if-statements get compiled).

-..
-TODO: audit ^^

 .. _objspace-interface: